The objective of this study is to predict human wine taste preferences.

 5. Model selection

-More specifically, we want to find a neural network with a selection error of less than 0.678 NSE, which is the value that we have achieved so far.
+More specifically, we want to find a neural network with a selection error of less than 0.678 NSE, which is the value we have achieved.

 Order selection algorithms train several network architectures with a different number of neurons and select that with the smallest selection error.